Bruce Boudreau: Vancouver Canucks (2021–2023)

 By January 2023, as the Canucks continued to sink in the standings, Rutherford admitted that he had been speaking to potential replacements for Boudreau.
 Days later, it began to be reported that Boudreau would soon be replaced by Rick Tocchet.
 The unusual spectacle of an NHL coach continuing in his job as a lame duck began to attract considerable media attention.
 Addressing the rumours in advance of a January 20 game, Boudreau acknowledged "I'd be a fool to say I don't know what's going on."
 Despite the team subsequently losing that game to the Colorado Avalanche by a score of 4–1, fans in the stands revived the "Bruce, there it is!" chant in support of Boudreau.
 Speaking afterward, he said that "I've only been here a year, but it'll go down in my memory books out of the 48 years I've played and coached as the most incredible thing I've experienced on a personal level other than winning championships."
 On January 21, with media reports that Boudreau would be formally replaced the following Monday (January 23), he oversaw what was believed to be his final game as coach, with the team falling 4–2 to the Edmonton Oilers.
 He was again saluted by the audience, and said that numerous players had approached him after the game to bid farewell, though he had not heard anything from management.
 On January 22, the Canucks announced that Boudreau had been fired and replaced by Tocchet.
 The saga of Boudreau's firing, particularly the publicly-perceived mistreatment of the coach in his final few weeks, became a major news story that was widely reported on beyond the sports world, with criticism being directed towards Rutherford and Canucks management for their treatment of Boudreau.
 During Tocchet's subsequent introductory press conference, Rutherford apologized for the manner in which Boudreau's dismissal had been handled.

+Canada national team (2023)

+In December 2023, Boudreau coached Canada national team at the 2023 Spengler Cup.
+This appearance marked Boudreau's international coaching debut.